Practice theory: In anthropology and sociology

 Cultural anthropologist Sherry Ortner defines practice theory as "a theory of history.
 It is a theory of how social beings, with their diverse motives and their diverse intentions, make and transform in which they live."
 Ortner developed what she terms "cultural schemas" to explain society's structural contradictions and agency.
 Her engagement with practice theory focuses on how agents "react to, cope with, or actively appropriate" external structures.
 These responses of agents are bound or enabled by the cultural schemas which are often rooted in the contradictions of society's structure and habitus of the agent.
 Agents create broader social narratives practices unique to their specific culture from multiple schemas.
 The many available to agents schemas woven to a social narrative help to "give society its distinctiveness and coherence" Ortner's agent is "loosely structured", their practice is constituted of how they respond to the schemas.

 British sociologist Anthony Giddens extended practice theory with his concept of structuration.
 Structuration is based on his previous work on the Duality of structure, the idea that the agency of social actors and structure are inseparable and co-create one another.
 Agency, according to Giddens, is neither free will or the intentionality of actions, but the capacity of the agent to act.
 The agency of individuals is constrained and enabled by structure.
 In turn, structure is created, transformed, and reproduced through the actions of agents.
 Giddens identified two forms of consciousness that inform the knowledgeable agent's actions: practical consciousness and discursive consciousness.

 Influenced

-Gender theory
+Gender studies

 Judith Butler's work on gender and sex is based on performance and practice theory.
 In Gender Trouble (1990) and "Performative Acts and Gender Constitution" (1988), Butler advances their concept of gender performativity.
 They argue that all gender and sexual identities are constructs.
 These identities are not real or innately natural and they do not express any inner reality.
 Instead, gender and sexuality are constituted by performance, meaning the everyday repetition of acts that reaffirm these identities.
 The individual performs gender and then that identity is validated by society.